vemuriyavanash1/Four-leg-Inter-leaved-boost-converter/README.md

 1. Software Tools Used

-LTspice – For detailed circuit-level simulation of switching devices, component stresses, and waveform analysis.
+LTspice – For detailed circuit-level simulation of switching devices, and waveform analysis.

-MATLAB/Simulink – For system-level modeling of converter control, current sharing, and harmonic analysis.
+MATLAB/Simulink – For system-level modeling of converter control, current sharing analysis.

 2. Stages in the Circuit